 7. C Program to implement Pass1 of Assembler 8.
 C Program to implement Absolute Loader 9.
 C program to find the FIRST in context free grammar.
-10. C Program to implement Shift Reduce Parser for the given grammar

-$E \rightarrow E+E$

-$E \rightarrow E E$

-$E \rightarrow (E)$

-$E \rightarrow id$

-11. Write a LR parser program in C. Define the data structure for the parsing table in such a way that it can be initialized easily (manually) for a given grammar.
-Take a simple grammar, eg., expression grammar, compute the parsing table entries by hand using the steps discussed in the class, and initialize the table in your program with these values.
+10. C Program to implement Shift Reduce Parser for the given grammar $$\begin{aligned} E &\rightarrow E+E \\ E &\rightarrow E^E \\ E &\rightarrow (E) \\ E &\rightarrow id \end{aligned}$$ in the class, and initialize the table in your program with these values.
 Try to parse input expressions scanned by a lexical analyzer (which can be easily created using flex).
 The output of the parser should be SUCCESS or FAILURE depending on the input.
 In case of FAILURE the parser should indicate the incorrect token in the input.

-12. Implement a C program to generate three address code for the given expression $z = a + b + c - d$ grammar
+11. Write a LR parser program in C. Define the data structure for the parsing table in such a way that it can be initialized easily (manually) for a given grammar.
+Take a simple grammar, eg., expression grammar, compute the parsing table entries by hand using the steps discussed

-Devarakaggalhalli, Harohalli, Kanakapura Road, Ramanagara District, Karnataka - 562 112
+Devarakaggalahalli, Harohalli, Kanakapura Road, Bengaluru South Dist. - 562 112